 Permanent magnets require special manufacturing techniques in a magnetic field to get the metal to stay in the proper alignment.
-In order to demagnetize a magnet, you can change this alignment in a number of different ways.
+In order to demagnetize a magnet, you need to change this alignment.
 This process usually requires a high amount of heat, or a strong magnetic field at a reverse polarity to the magnet you want to demagnetize.

 Change the Magnet with High Heat